imry-ziv/redhat-rag-architecture/README.md

 Note that the API (e.g., FastAPI) for the RAG system must:
 - Receive user queries
 - Authenticate
-- Call the pipeline: Router (intent class.) -> Retreival Planner -> Retrieval Executor -> Reranker LLM -> Prompt Builder -> Final LLM generator.
+- Call the pipeline: Router (intent classifiers) -> Retreival Planner -> Retrieval Executor -> Reranker LLM -> Prompt Builder -> Final LLM generator.

 For this to work, the services that must be orchestrated by FastAPI behind the scenes are: